microsoft/devops-for-windows-apps/README.md

         $manifest.save(".\MyWPFApp.Package\Package.appxmanifest")
 ```

- Channels are defined in the build matrix where variables used during subsequent steps are defined.
+ Channels and variables are defined in the build matrix.
 ```yaml
 jobs: